 Impact of COVID-19 on professional life

-Worriedness and tiredness, main feelings experienced during the pandemic
+Worriedness and tiredness are the main feelings experienced during the pandemic.

 As for the feelings experienced by women in a period of heightened uncertainty, these were mainly negative.
 The most acute feeling experienced was worriedness (43%), particularly among those with higher education.
 This was followed by tiredness (41%), fear and agitation (33%).

 Women over 45 were the most tired and feared for the safety of their families.
-The younger age group, 25-34, experienced anger and frustration due to isolation, while women aged 18-24 had a more positive attitude, felt happier than other age groups, more beautiful and energetic, after having discovered new passions and hobbies.
+The younger age group, 25-34, experienced anger and frustration due to isolation, while women aged 18-24 had a more positive attitude, felt happier than other age groups, and were more beautiful and energetic after having discovered new passions and hobbies.

 Cooking became a hobby